alimi/alimi.github.io/_drafts/ali-vs-design.md

 zoomable baseline grid.
 Since everything in my stylesheet is defined in ems, font sizes can adjust as the screen size changes and everything should change proportionately (except for a few rounding errors).
-I didn't try to implement a zoomable baseline grid when I didn't really know how to implement a baseline grid.
-It's kinda like [going for that first jump on skis when you just got off the bunny hill][6].
+I didn't try to implement a zoomable baseline grid because [I had just learned baseline grids were a thing][6].
 Something to try later, I guess.

 The other big piece to the Golden Grid System are elastic gutters.
 Gutters represent the space between columns.
 The gutters in the Golden Grid System are